cytopia/linux-timemachine/README.md

        timemachine -h

 This shell script mimics the behavior of OSX's timemachine.
-It uses rsync to incrementally backup your data to a different directory.
+It uses rsync to incrementally back up your data to a different directory.
 All operations are incremental, atomic and automatically resumable.

 By default the only rsync option used is --recursive.
-This is due to the fact that some remote NAS implementations do not support symlinks, changing owner, group or permissions (due to restrictive ACL's).
+This is because some remote NAS implementations do not support symlinks, changing owner, group or permissions (due to restrictive ACLs).
-If you want to use any of those options you can simply append them.
+If you want to use any of those options, you can simply append them.
-See Example section for how to.
+See the Example section for how to.

 Required arguments:
   <source>        Source directory